TheStoreGuy/System-Prompts/README.md

 # About
-## This was created to provide help for AI models also some of these are just lorebooks meant for SillyTavern
+## This was created to provide help for AI models also some of these are just lorebooks meant for SillyTavern also some of these prompts come from "https://github.com/friuns2/BlackFriday-GPTs-Prompts"